fmancinelli/fmancinelli.github.com/_posts/2012-01-03-The_biggest_threat_of_post_industrial_economy.markdown

 It turns out that that the devices we use in our everyday life are *universal Turing machines:* from the smartphone in our pocket, to the set top box connected to our TV, from the ADSL modem, to the e-book reader.

-However, post-industrial economy actors don't want their devices to be used as *universal Turing machines* because they want to control the information that can be manipulated on those devices.
+However, post-industrial economy actors don't want their devices to be used as *universal Turing machines* because they want to control the information that can be manipulated on them.

 So, your iPhone, while it's perfectly capable of running whatever operating system you might want to run on it, is limited to iOS.
 It could also run whatever application written for iOS, but it's limited to those available on the App Store.